snappylearn/dailysparks.snappylearn.com/README_BRD.md

 **Timeline: Months 7-9 (Completed September 2025)**
 - ✅ Advanced analytics and reporting for students and administrators
 - ✅ Complete API development with RESTful architecture and error handling
-- ✅ Premium subscription features with three-tier monetization model (KES pricing)
+- ✅ Premium subscription features with three-tier monetization model (global USD pricing with PPP adjustments)
 - ✅ Paystack payment integration with mobile money and credit system support
 - ✅ Comprehensive testing and quality assurance with production deployment